 Because the action in a hospital is constant and unpredictable, it’s important to have access to an array of experienced interpreters to deal with any situation that may arise.

 It’s impossible for a hospital to keep an interpreter on staff for every language.
-By taking advantage of a professional interpreting agency, however, a hospital can react swiftly to patients’ needs, even for less commonly spoken languages.
+By taking advantage of a professional interpreting agency like Accredited Language, however, a hospital can react swiftly to patients’ needs, even for less commonly spoken languages.
 Being able to readily provide an interpreter for a number of situations saves time and facilitates more accurate communication.

-A professional telephonic interpreting service is another option.
+At Accredited, we offer both on-site and remote options including telephonic interpreting.
 Although face-to-face interpreting is nearly always preferred because it allows the interpreter to pick up non-verbal cues, having access to telephonic interpreting helps keep your facility better equipped to satisfy the needs of potential patients and their families.
+Alternatively, video remote interpreting or VRI is another great option when in person interpreters are not available.
+VRI works through a video platform like Skype, enabling interpreters to see and be seen by doctors and patients alike.

 By understanding the ways in which a professional medical interpreter can best serve your hospital, you can be more sure that the road to recovery for your patients will be clear.

-If you’re a healthcare professional seeking medical interpreting services, contact Accredited Language today for both in-person and telephonic interpretation.
+If you’re a healthcare professional seeking medical interpreting services, contact Accredited Language today for both in-person and remote interpretation.